 At this time, we will determine if the foundation should remain at its stabilized location or be lifted back to its original position.
 Following this final stabilization, slabs are repaired and soil is replaced to totally hide the repair.

-The Supportworks Push Pier System develops a factor of safety against pier settlement by the push pier installation methods used and the sequence with which multiple push piers are driven and then re-loaded.
+The Supportworks Push Pier System, when installed by Tampa foundation repair service professionals like LRE Foundation Repair, develops a factor of safety against pier settlement by the push pier installation methods used and the sequence with which multiple push piers are driven and then re-loaded.

 Push piers are first driven individually using the maximum weight of the structure and any contributory soil load.
 After all of the push piers are driven, the piers are re-loaded simultaneously, and the total reaction load is distributed over the multiple pier locations.

 Since the average load on each pier during the load transfer operation is less than the load during pier installation/driving, a factor of safety against settlement is achieved.

 Typical factors of safety against pier settlement range from about 1.5 to 3.0, with higher values generally achieved for structures with greater rigidity.